 The Gunsmith has become the home of all the weapon customisation options in Call of Duty games.
 And, with Call of Duty Modern Warfare 2 that isn’t set to change.
 This guide will cover the Call of Duty Modern Warfare 2 Gunsmith and everything you need to know about how it works.

 From simply changing up your attachments to creating complex and unique weapon camos and designs, the Gunsmith has a lot to it.
-And, when you bolt on the different weapon blueprints you can earn in the game you can spend a lot of time tuning your weapons in Modern Warfare 2.
+And, when you bolt on the different weapon blueprints you can earn in the game you can spend a lot of time tuning your weapons in Modern Warfare 2 to get one of the best guns or weapons.

 Modern Warfare 2 Gunsmith guide